LinnJS/treehouse/README.md

 **Current Version**: v0.1.0 (Initial Release)

-The plugin features a complete modular architecture with 26 commands, comprehensive test coverage, and lazy loading for optimal performance.
+The plugin features a complete modular architecture with 26 commands, comprehensive test coverage (67 tests), and lazy loading for optimal performance.

 **Roadmap**: